Everything You Need to Know About Bottle Service vs. Table Service

 How does a bottle service work?

-Bottle service happens at tables in well-defined, elite, super VIP areas of nightclubs or lounges.
+Bottle service happens at tables in well-defined, elite, super VIP sections of nightclubs or lounges.
 These areas are usually roped off to the general public and are booked in advance.
-This means that the clubgoers paying for bottle service get to skip the line that other patrons have to wait in to get into the club.
+This means that the clubgoers purchasing bottle service get to skip the line that other patrons have to wait in to get into the club.
 While bottle service is generally the more commonly used term, both terms still mean the same thing.

 You might have heard the terms “bottle service” and “table service” being thrown around in restaurant management circles and nightclub scenes.
 But what do these terms mean, and how do they affect your bar or nightclub?